-- Use a sample of PEPFAR-funded countries to illustrate and identify quality improvement gaps across the HIV care continuum, including, but not limited to: HIV service delivery gaps, adult and pediatric antiretroviral therapy (ART), ART switch confidence, treatment adherence, support of medical case management, retention in care, and viral suppression management.
-The use of the U.S. Centers for Disease Control and Prevention Granular Site Management Tool, and SIMS are effective sources of country data. - Build communities of learning through implementing various QI activities that offer levels of QM, QA, and QI methodologies, tools, and techniques related to any of the above-listed or that are newly identified.
-Communities of learning have proven to be effective collaborative models. - Facilitate rapid scale up and dissemination of interventions that: - o Are ministries of health (MOH) and stakeholder vetted - o Are targeted and time-limited - Extend across country programs, and across distinct technical areas to facilitate the spread of new knowledge - Assess the impact of implementation on health outcomes through demonstrated plans of monitoring and evaluation, revealing outcome and impact data.
-You must use the results of the assessment, as presented in an M&E plan, throughout the project to continuously modify interventions for sustainability.
+- Use a sample of PEPFAR funded countries to illustrate and identify quality improvement gaps across the HIV care continuum, including, but not limited to: HIV service delivery gaps, adult and pediatric antiretroviral therapy (ART), ART Switch Confidence, treatment adherence, support of medical case management, retention in care, and viral suppression management.
+The use of the U.S. Centers for Disease Control and Prevention Granular Site Management Tool, and the Site Improvement through Monitoring System are effective sources of country data.4 - Build communities of learning through implementing various QI activities that offer levels of quality improvement methodologies, tools, and techniques related to any of the above-listed or that are newly identified.
+Communities of learning have proven to be effective collaborative models.5 - Facilitate rapid scale up and dissemination of interventions that: - Are ministries of health (MOH) and stakeholder vetted - Are targeted and time-limited - Extend across country programs, and across distinct technical areas to facilitate the spread of new knowledge - Assess the impact of implementation on health outcomes.
+Results of the assessment, as presented in an M&E plan, must be used throughout the project to continuously modify interventions for sustainability.